organicmaps/organicmaps/tools/python/maps_generator/README.md

 ```sh
 python$ python3.6 -m maps_generator --countries="World, WorldCoasts, Japan_*"
 ```
-You must skip the step of updating the planet, because it is a non-standard planet.

 ####  Rebuild stages:
 For example, you changed routing code in omim project and want to regenerate maps.
 You must have previous generation.
 You may regenerate from stage routing only for two mwms: